Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 6

-The characters encounter 2d6 [frost giant zombies](https://www.dndbeyond.com/monsters/frost-giant-zombie) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/wildemount-bestiary#FrostGiantZombie "chapter 7")).
-These zombies did not come from the Fortress of the Dead Jarl.
+The characters encounter 2d6 [frost giant zombies](https://www.dndbeyond.com/monsters/frost-giant-zombie) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-bestiary#FrostGiantZombie "chapter 7")).
+These zombies did not come from the [[Fortress of the Dead Jarl]].
 Their origin is up to you.

 7

 The characters cross over an area of thin ice.
-A [kraken](https://www.dndbeyond.com/monsters/kraken) obsessed with Aeor floats beneath the ice and orders the characters to share any knowledge they have of the place or face its wrath.
+A [kraken](https://www.dndbeyond.com/monsters/kraken) obsessed with [[Aeor]] floats beneath the ice and orders the characters to share any knowledge they have of the place or face its wrath.

 8